bcneng/website/content/netiquette.md

 #### Hiring inquiries

-If you work for a recruitment company you are not allowed to contact any member of this community,
+If you work as a recruiter, you are not allowed to contact any member of this community,
 unless:

 - They have contacted you first, or